codewrought/photosfiler/README.md

 # photosfiler
-Apple Script for filing photos in a specific directory structure as well as naming scheme
+Mac OSX Apple Script for filing photos in a specific directory structure as well as naming scheme

-This Apple Script is for Mac OSX only.

 To use:
 <ol>